-Aside from the Museum Enzo Ferrari Modena, we also visited the Lamborghini Museum when we were in Sant’Agata Bolognese near Bologna in Italy.
-And even though I’m not particularly a car fan, I have to say it didn’t disappoint.
+Aside from the Museum Enzo Ferrari Modena, we also visited the Lamborghini Museum in Italy when we were on a road trip there.
+And even though I'm not particularly a car fan, I have to say it didn't disappoint.

 Visiting the Lamborghini Museum in Sant'Agata Bolognese

-The Lamborghini Museum is located in Sant’Agata Bolognese near Modena, where the brand was founded in 1963 and where the cars are still being made today in the on-site factory.
+The Sant'Agata Bolognese Lamborghini Museum is located in Sant'Agata Bolognese near Modena, where the brand was founded in 1963 and where the cars are still being made today in the on-site factory.

 Two Lamborghinis welcomed us even before we got into the museum.
 The expectations were high.